PBScaler: A Bottleneck-aware Autoscaling Framework for Microservice-based Applications: System Design

 The autoscaling optimization in our scenario seeks to identify a scaling strategy that allocates a variable number of replicas for each PB.
 The process of autoscaling optimization is illustrated in Fig. \ref{fig:GA_process}.
 In the beginning, PBScaler obtains each microservice's current number of replicas $\bm{r}$ and workload $\bm{w}$.
 After the \textit{Performance Bottleneck Analysis}, PBScaler identifies the PBs from $\bm{r}$ and filters out them to get $\bm{r^{\prime}}$.
 Then, the population of strategies for PBs is generated by the Decision Maker.
 Since the number of microservices to be scaled influences the speed and effect of the optimization algorithm (Section \ref{sec:exp-validation}), PBScaler assumes that only PBs need to be elastically scaled.
 In other words, the number of replicas in $\bm{r^{\prime}}$ will remain unchanged.
 The SLO violation predictor is responsible for evaluating the generated strategies.
 It should be noted that the strategy is merged with $\bm{r^{\prime}}$ and input to the SLO violation predictor together with $\bm{w}$.
 With the help of GA, the superior strategy $\mathbb{X}_{best}$ is selected and then merged with $\bm{r^{\prime}}$ to generate the final decision.

 In the optimization phase, the Decision Maker generates and improves the scaling strategy for PB using the GA, as described in Algorithm \ref{al:ga}.
 After randomly generating a population within the strategy scope of each PB (Line 1), the Decision Maker estimates the fitness of each strategy based on Eq. (\ref{eq:R}) and stores the elites (Lines 2-3).
-In each iteration, the GA uses a tournament-based selection operator to pick out outstanding $parents$ (Line 6).
-New offspring are generated through recombination and mutation (Lines 7-8) using a two-point crossover operator and a binary-chromosome mutation operator.
-By simulating natural selection, new offspring and parent elites form a new population that enters the next iteration (Line 9).
-The Decision Maker returns the scaling decision $\mathbb{X}_{best}$ with the highest fitness when the GA reaches the specified number of iterations.
+In each iteration, the GA uses a tournament-based selection operator to pick out outstanding parents $F_i$ (Line 7).
+New offspring $O_i$ are generated through recombination and mutation (Lines 8-9) using a two-point crossover operator and a binary-chromosome mutation operator.
+By simulating natural selection, new offspring $O_i$ and elites $Z_i$ with higher fitness constitute a new population $P_{i+1}$ that enters the next iteration (Line 10).
+At each iteration, the current best strategy $t$ undergoes a fitness comparison with the historically best strategy $s$ (Lines 13-17).
+The best strategy $s$ after $I$ iterations will be considered as the value of final $\mathbb{X}_{best}$.